Comic book: Graphic novels

 The Centers for Disease Control and Prevention published this instructional graphic novel in 2018 to teach youth to stop spreading infectious diseases.

 In 1964, Richard Kyle coined the term "graphic novel".

 Precursors of the form existed by the 1920s, which saw a revival of the medieval woodcut tradition by Belgian Frans Masereel, American Lynd Ward and others, including Stan Lee.

 In 1947, Fawcett Publications published "Comics Novel No. 1", as the first in an intended series of these "comics novels".
 The story in the first issue was "Anarcho, Dictator of Death", a five chapter spy genre tale written by Otto Binder and drawn by Al Carreno.
 It is readable online in the Digital Comic Museum.
 The magazine never reached a second issue.

 In 1950, St. John Publications produced the digest-sized, adult-oriented "picture novel" It Rhymes with Lust, a 128-page digest by pseudonymous writer "Drake Waller" (Arnold Drake and Leslie Waller), penciler Matt Baker and inker Ray Osrin, touted as "an original full-length novel" on its cover.
 "It Rhymes with Lust" is also available to read online in the Digital Comic Museum.

 In 1971, writer-artist Gil Kane and collaborators applied a paperback format to their "comics novel" Blackmark.
 Will Eisner popularized the term "graphic novel" when he used it on the cover of the paperback edition of his work A Contract with God, and Other Tenement Stories in 1978 and, subsequently, the usage of the term began to increase.

 Initially, the term "graphic novel" applied only to original, previously unpublished material.
 However, over the past few years, the term has also been used to describe any collected issue (e.g., trade paperback, hardcover, etc.) of material previously published as single issues.

 Market size

 In 2017, the comic book market size for North America was just over $1 billion with digital sales being flat, book stores having a 1% decline, and comic book stores having a 10% decline over 2016.
-The global comic book market saw a substantial 12% growth in 2020, reaching a total worth of US$8.49 billion.
-This positive trajectory continued in 2021, with the market's annual valuation surging to US$9.21 billion.
-The rising popularity of comic books can be attributed to heightened global interest, driven significantly by collaborative efforts among diverse brands.
-These collaborations are geared towards producing more engaging and appealing comic content, contributing to the industry's continued growth.
+The global comic book market size increased by 12% in 2020 to reach USD 8.49 billion.
+In 2021, the annual valuation of the market amounted to USD 9.21 billion.